How To Get Rid Of Cradle Cap In Toddlers & Tips To Prevent It

 Why This Works

 Aloe vera gel is used for treating a variety of skin conditions, including cradle cap.
-The soothing and moisturizing properties of aloe vera can help in speeding up the recovery of the scalp (14).
+The soothing and moisturizing properties of aloe vera may help speed up the recovery of this scalp problem (14).
 The antifungal properties of this gel offer protection from the potential threats like Malassezia species of fungi (15).

 10. Argan Oil